10 Jan Shain A. Khoshbin

-Shain Khoshbin is a partner at Munck Wilson Mandala in the complex litigation/dispute resolution group.
+Shain A. Khoshbin is a partner at Munck Wilson Mandala in the complex litigation/dispute resolution group.
 Shain is an accomplished advocate who focuses – both inside and outside the courtroom – on overcoming tough obstacles and achieving successful results.

 Outside the courtroom, Shain has summited Kilimanjaro (tallest freestanding mountain in the world), dived “The North Wall” in Grand Cayman (wall plunges in excess of 6000 feet past the reef), summited Shipton’s Arch located to the northwest of Kashgar in China’s Xinjiang Uyghur Autonomous Region (also known as the “Hole in Heaven” and said to be the world’s tallest natural arch), and competed in the “Racing the Planet” Gobi Desert March (a 250 kilometer self-supported march across the Gobi Desert — also called “The Race of No Return”).

 Shain fights for his clients’ rights across the country – on both sides of the docket.
-He has experience with matters involving business torts, fraud, and breaches of trust, fiduciary duties, and complex contractual relationships; trade secret, trademark, unfair competition, and patent infringement battles; partnership, investment, shareholder and derivative disputes; securities fraud litigation; hospitality management/franchising altercations; business disparagement, defamation and tortious interference claims; receivership and bankruptcy; executive employment and non-competition matters; industrial product liability and construction lawsuits; multi-party insurance coverage/bad faith claims; catastrophic manufacturing facility losses; defense of an employee wage/hour federal class action; and defense of a Fortune 500 company in premises liability/negligent hiring lawsuit involving a triple homicide.
+He has experience with matters involving business torts, fraud, and breaches of trust, fiduciary duties, and complex contractual relationships; securities fraud litigation; partnership, investment, shareholder and derivative disputes; hospitality management/franchising altercations; trade secret, unfair competition, and patent infringement battles; business disparagement, defamation and tortious interference claims; receivership and bankruptcy; executive employment and non-competition matters; industrial product liability and construction lawsuits; multi-party insurance coverage/bad faith claims; catastrophic manufacturing facility losses; defense of an employee wage/hour federal class action; and defense of a Fortune 500 company in premises liability/negligent hiring lawsuit involving a triple homicide.

-- Lead trial counsel defending company, partnership, and senior officers in securities fraud action brought by Ohio Division of Securities which, after five-day administrative hearing, resulted in hearing officer recommendation of complete defense victory (now on appeal).
+- Lead trial and lead appellate counsel defending company, partnership, and senior officers in securities fraud action brought by Ohio Division of Securities which, after five-day administrative hearing, resulted in hearing officer recommendation of complete defense victory (now on appeal).

 - Lead counsel representing oil and gas companies at trial in Pecos, Texas, winning defense verdict in favor of clients on breach of contract claim asserted by publicly-held drilling services company seeking seven-figure damages award.